tolopsy/mars-rover/README.md

 # Mars Rover

-A program to distribute locomotive instructions to a cluster of robotic rovers on any plateau.
+A program to distribute locomotive instructions to clusters of robotic rovers on a plateau with known boundary values.
 Each rover executes a set of instructions to move and change orientation.

 Input contains: